Table of Contents

 Home Transfer Duty Concession

-There are three types of rates for home concessions available:
+There are four types of rates for home concessions available:

 • Home concession;